zanthor/OG-RaidHelper/README.md

 - Two-column layout similar to Encounter Planning window

 **Note:** Changes made in either the Encounter Planning or Encounter Setup window are synchronized as they modify the same underlying data structure.
 Renaming in Setup window updates all associated data (pools, assignments, marks, announcements).

-### Pool Defaults Window

-Configure default player pools used for all encounters:

-Access via **Pool Defaults** button in Encounter Planning window.

-**Four Default Pools:**
-1. Tanks
-2. Healers
-3. Melee
-4. Ranged

-**Managing Pools:**
-- Add players to each pool (comma-separated or one per line)
-- These defaults are used as starting pools for new encounters
-- Individual encounter pools can be customized independently

 ---